 Simple Detection of Wild Yeast and Yeast Stability

 Giant yeast colony analysis is a sensitive method for differentiating various brewing yeast strains and can be used to identify those that are genetically unstable and have a tendency to mutate.
-Using this method, yeast colonies are grown to a size of >1-2 cm on wort-gelatin petri plates for 3 weeks.
-The large, old colonies develop morphological features that are characteristic for a given strain of brewing yeast.
 Mutations in the yeast typically result in changes in the appearance of the colony.

 Differentiation and identification of various strains of ale and lager brewing yeasts along with contaminating “wild yeasts” traditionally has been done using selective culturing methods based on fermentation tests with various carbohydrate, nitrogen, and vitamin sources in the media.
 Other differentiation tests use selective chemical inhibitors such as cycloheximide or copper sulfate.

-DISCUSSIONA rich medium promotes the maximum growth of giant colonies for differentiation, and light dried malt extract supplemented with yeast extract provides good growth.
+A rich medium promotes the maximum growth of giant colonies for differentiation, and light dried malt extract supplemented with yeast extract provides good growth.
 Do not use liquid malt extract, hopped wort, or wort collected from different mashed-grain worts because their variable nutrient composition and darker wort color can affect the growth and appearance of the giant colonies.
-It is preferable to use a single lot of a high-quality light dried malt extract for this analysis.
+It is preferable to use a single lot of a high-quality light dried malt extract

 Mycology-type petri plates (2.5 cm deep) are required because standard 1.5-cm-deep bacteriology petri plates are too shallow to accommodate the deep layer of nutrient medium necessary to support the extended growth of giant colonies.
 Only a few colonies (5 maximum) may be grown on the 15-cm-diameter petri plates; growing more than 5 colonies on one plate will make them compete excessively for nutrients.
 Do not invert the plates; the soft wort gelatin must not fall onto the lids.
 If condensation forms on the lid of a petri plate, remove the lid and shake off the drops.